Prime Video: The 28 Absolute Best Movies to Watch

 Best Amazon Prime Video original films

-At time of writing, these films all score around 70 on Metacritic.
+At time of writing, these films all score around 70 or higher on Metacritic.

 Drama